seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 attempt per URL print the same output.

-**Step 14's count stood at `94` in two other sections while the step itself ran 174, then 203, then 266, then 323.** §3.10 and §10 both carried the figure TZ-30 measured, and neither moved when the step did. **The count lives in this section only** and both sites point here: a count carried in three places goes stale in silence (inv.
+**Step 14's count stood at `94` in two other sections while the step itself ran 174, then 203, 266, 323, 373, 467 and now 475.** §3.10 and §10 both carried the figure TZ-30 measured, and neither
+moved when the step did. **The count lives in this section only** and both sites point here: a count carried in three places goes stale in silence (inv.
 20), and the calibration record is the one exception in this tree only because gate step 12 compares its two copies on every push (inv.
 46).

-**The revisions before this one, in one line each.** `2026-09-09-b` recorded TZ-37 — `--lab-selftest`'s D4 re-registered as an anchor-off identity plus a live partition, its construction named `d4_partition` and running in gate step 14 section G; `2026-09-09-a` recorded TZ-36, the anchored recorders — `anchor`/`decA`/`invA` and `ssrc` in the journal, `prod_anchor` beside `prod` in `--target` — which closed inv.
+**The revisions before this one, in one line each.** `2026-09-10-a` recorded TZ-38, the bench's transport layer — one helper `_http` at one site, three outcomes where the code had two, and exhaustion failing the COIN rather than the run; `2026-09-09-b` recorded TZ-37 — `--lab-selftest`'s D4 re-registered as an anchor-off identity plus a live partition, its construction named `d4_partition` and running in gate step 14 section G; `2026-09-09-a` recorded TZ-36, the anchored recorders — `anchor`/`decA`/`invA` and `ssrc` in the journal, `prod_anchor` beside `prod` in `--target` — which closed inv.
 66 at both its sites;
 `2026-09-08-b` recorded TZ-34 and TZ-35, the venue actually fetched recorded as an OBSERVATION and the reconciliation reading it (inv.
-67, 68); `2026-09-08-a` recorded TZ-33, the anchored publication price. **None of the four moved a production file either**, and each one's attribution lives in its own immutable report rather than here.
+67, 68); `2026-09-08-a` recorded TZ-33, the anchored publication price. **None of the five moved a production file either**, and each one's attribution lives in its own immutable report rather than here.

 Contract **v20** — 814 lines, MD5 `9a257890e9db663eb0fc74129f4841e0` — is unchanged at this